Machine Learning Simulates Agent-Based Model Towards Policy: Results and Discussion

 Percentage of population refers to the size of the sample of simulated inhabitants.
 The higher ML surrogate optimal value depicts the gain that moderately larger MRs have when compared to smaller ones.
 Total days also indicate that longer simulations may generate more positive feedback effects and help MRs.

-The percentage of families that enter the real estate market is much larger in ML surrogate optimal, compared to that of the ABM surrogate optimal.
-As expected, a more dynamic real estate market indeed brings economic gains to the MRs. Note, however, that whereas the ABM was calibrated considering reasonable inflation, along with other macroeconomic indicators, the ML surrogate is concerned with production output and inequality alone.
-Still, the parameter value suggest that dynamic real estate markets may bring positive overall results.
+The percentage of households that enter the real estate market is much larger in ML surrogate optimal, compared to that of the ABM surrogate optimal.
+As expected, a more dynamic real estate market indeed brings economic gains to the MRs. It is relevant to highlight, however, that whereas the ABM considers reasonable inflation, along with other macroeconomic indicators, the ML surrogate is concerned with GDP output and Gini coefficient alone.
+Yet, the parameter value suggests that dynamic real estate markets may bring positive overall results.

 Finally, the ML surrogate optimal suggests that cost of public transit should be a bit larger, when compared to the ABM.
-As the cost of public transit is considered by the candidate as a criteria when deciding the firm to work with, the results may indicate that a better spatial match between workers and firms -- mediated via considering more heavily transport costs -- might bring more positive results for the full set of the MR.
+As the cost of public transit is considered by the candidate as a criteria when deciding the firm to work with, the results may indicate that a better spatial match between workers and firms--mediated via considering more heavily transport costs--might bring more positive results for the full set of the MRs.